Bournetoride/iBoostMonitor/README.md

 ## Website

-Screenshot of the current website view
+Screenshot of the current website view .
+Only needs to be a simple display, it's just for us to view if we're out and want to know if we need to heat the hot water (via HIVE) for showers etc.

 ![Screenshot](./images/website.png)